VATSIM-Saudi-Arabia/documentation-site/docs/Published Documents/Subdivisional Policies/Controller Operations Policy/cop.md

 ### 4.1 Starting a Session
 Controllers are required to finalize all coordination protocols prior to assuming any position.
 They must verify the presence of adjacent controllers within the coordination channels on the Saudi Arabian vACC Discord server.

+Controllers shall only utilise callsigns and frequencies approved for use by the Operations Department.

 1. **Controller consults the VATSIM Radar, or an equivalent platform, to verify the presence of active ATC coverage**.
     1. If Adjacent controllers are not online:
         1. Review the most recent NOTAMs and real-world air traffic conditions to appropriately adjust and mitigate operational implications